Bob Zuckerman: Advocacy

 While at the GCCDC, a non-profit dedicated to the preservation and revitalization of the Gowanus Canal area in Brooklyn, Zuckerman encouraged smart development along the Gowanus Canal corridor and helped area residents to access affordable housing.
 The U.S. House of Representatives approved $300,000 in federal money for the development of a “Sponge Park” esplanade along the Gowanus Canal, a project Zuckerman spearheaded while at the Gowanus Canal Conservancy.
 He has also been a critic of the proposed Atlantic Yards project.

 Zuckerman has been a strong proponent of LGBT issues.
 He is a former board member of Lambda Independent Democrats and a member of Stonewall Democrats.
 He led the organization of Brooklyn's marriage equality rally in 2013 and is a committee member of the Brooklyn Community Pride Center.
 As Director of the Greenvich Village-Chelsea Chamber of Commerce, he formed a committee that organized a job fair called “Out to Work: the LGBT Career Fair.”

 Civic engagement

 Zuckerman served as chair of the Environmental Protection Committee of Brooklyn Community Board 6.
 He served as President of the Independent Neighborhood Democrats (IND), a Democratic club based in Carroll Gardens.
 From 2000 to 2003, he served as the President of the Stonewall Democratic Club of New York (SDCNY).
 He has co-chaired its board of governors since 2005 and served on the board of directors of the National Stonewall Democrats since 2007.

 Education

 He holds a Juris Doctor from American University and a Bachelor of Business Administration degree from Emory University.

 Family

-He lives in South Orange, NJ with his husband Grant Neumann.
+He lives in South Orange, New Jersey with his husband Grant Neumann.